Correlated stability conjecture for AdS black holes in higher dimensional Ricci cubic gravity: Thermodynamic instability

 with the area of $S^{n-2}$ It is easy to check that the first-law of thermodynamics is satisfied as

 where `$d$' denotes the differentiation with respect to the horizon radius $r_+$ only.
-Thermodynamic stability is determined by the heat capacity $C_n$ which blows up at $r_+=r^{(n)}_*=\sqrt{(n-3)/(n-1)} \ell$.
-Fig. 3 indicates a typical shape of the heat capacity in $n=4$ dimensions.
-It turns out that a small AdS black hole with $r_+<r^{(n)}_*$ is thermodynamically unstable because of $C_n<0$, while a large AdS black hole with $r_+>r^{(n)}_*$ is thermodynamically stable because of $C_n>0$.
-Classifying a black hole into either small or large black hole is determined solely by the $n$-dimensional Einstein gravity with a cosmological constant.
+Local thermodynamic (in)stability is determined by the (negative) positive heat capacity $C_n$ which blows up at $r_+=r^{(n)}_*=\sqrt{\frac{n-3}{n-1}} \ell$.
+Fig. 3 indicates a typical shape of the heat capacity in $n=5$ dimensions.
+It turns out that small AdS black holes with $r_+<r^{(n)}_*$ are thermodynamically unstable because of $C_n<0$, while large AdS black holes with $r_+>r^{(n)}_*$ are thermodynamically stable because of $C_n>0$.
+Classifying an AdS black hole into either small or large black hole is determined solely by the $n$-dimensional Einstein gravity with a cosmological constant.

-Now we wish to compute the Wald entropy of the AdS black hole in sixth-order gravity.
+Now, let us compute the Wald entropy of the AdS black holes to obtain all thermodynamic quantities in Ricci cubic gravity.
 The Wald entropy is defined by the following integral performed on $(n-2)$-dimensional spacelike bifurcation surface $\Sigma_{n-2}$~\cite{Ghodsi:2017iee,Wald:1993nt,Iyer:1994ys,Jacobson:1993vj}:

 where $g^\perp_{\mu\rho}$ represents the metric projection onto the subspace orthogonal to the horizon.
-We note that the superscript (0) denotes that the functional derivative with respect to $R_{\mu\nu\rho\sigma}$ is evaluated on-shell.
+The superscript (0) denotes that the functional derivative with respect to $R_{\mu\nu\rho\sigma}$ is evaluated on-shell.
 The background (on-shell) $P$-tensor $\bar{P}^{\mu\nu\rho\sigma}$ is given by (\ref{p-tensor}).
-It is emphasized that there is no contribution to the entropy from the Lee-Wick term because of its covariant derivatives acting on $\bar{R}=na$ and $\bar{R}_{\mu\nu}=a\bar{g}_{\mu\nu}$.
-Now, the Wald entropy takes the form
+Then, the Wald entropy takes the form